 Skilled in Negotiation with Chapter 7 Trustees

 When creditors, debtors and interested parties have disputes in Chapter 7 bankruptcy, they often involve negotiation and litigation with the Chapter 7 Trustee.
 Our familiarity with Chapter 7 trustees allows us to develop appropriate strategies to resolving disputes in bankruptcy.
-We understand the incentives of a chapter 7 trustee in California.
-We have represented, litigated against, negotiated with and served on the Board of the Inland Empire Bankruptcy Forum with Chapter 7 trustees, including:
+We understand the incentives of a chapter 7 trustee.
+We have represented, litigated against, and negotiated with many Chapter 7 trustees throughout California.

 Why Hire a Bankruptcy Lawyer?

 Bankruptcy law is complex.
 Going through bankruptcy can be an extremely stressful and emotional process.
 Why risk the chance of losing your personal property and other assets when you can hire an attorney to help you navigate the landscape of bankruptcy.